PO Box 1232 Freeport, IL 61032

 The used oil transporter you select must comply with the following:

-• Have a US EPA identification number and a WDNR solid waste transportation license.
+• Have a US EPA identification number.
+It may also require a State solid waste transportation license, check with your State.

 • Meet all applicable regulations of the US DOT for the transportation of hazardous materials.